YiFei2/tp/docs/UserGuide.md

 # FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: When you install AddresSoc in the other computer, you may overwrite the empty data file it creates with the file that contains the data of your previous AddresSoc home folder.
+**A**: When you install AddresSoC in the other computer, you may overwrite the empty data file it creates with the file that contains the data of your previous AddresSoC home folder.

 <div style="text-align: right"> <a href="#table-of-contents">Back to top  </a> </div>

 --------------------------------------------------------------------------------------------------------------------

+<div style="page-break-after: always;"></div>

 # Command summary

+## Managing contacts

 Action | Format, Examples
 --------|------------------